-Bounce house business closes in Cameron Park after owners are arrested in connection to honey oil bust
+Bounce house business temporarily closes in Cameron Park after owners are arrested in connection to honey oil bust

 CAMERON PARK, Calif.
 (KTXL) -- When the kids are bouncing off the walls, Plan-It Bounce was the place to be.

-But mother and customer Rachael Taylor said she won’t be taking her 5-year-old to her favorite inflatable park anytime soon after learning the Carmichael business, which closed down Tuesday, is at the center of a criminal investigation.
+But mother and customer Rachael Taylor said she won’t be taking her 5-year-old to her favorite inflatable park anytime soon after learning the Cameron Park business, which closed down Tuesday, is at the center of a criminal investigation.

 “Shocked for sure because it’s just so true that you really don’t know people,” Taylor told FOX40.